TheMojoMan/xiaomi-pipa/README.md

 Linux disk images, kernels and scripts for the Xiaomi Pad 6 tablet (codename: pipa).

 # NEWS
- - ~2025.04.21: I have uploaded "Fedora 42" for pipa!~
+ - 2025.04.24: I have uploaded "Fedora 42" for pipa!
-   ~Install instructions (see below) apply accordingly i.e. you find the files in folder "2025.04.21-Fedora42" on my mega.nz page, root image name is "fedora-42-pipa.img.xz" and package manager in Fedora is "dnf" instead of "apt".~
+   Install instructions (see below) apply accordingly i.e. you find the files in folder "2025.04.24-Fedora42" on my mega.nz page, root image name is "fedora-42-pipa.img.xz" and package manager in Fedora is "dnf" instead of "apt".
-   ~Continue with instructions below, please!~
+   Continue with instructions below, please!
-   -> withdrawn until I fixed all problems ...

 # Ubuntu Linux on the Xiaomi Pad 6 (pipa)
 ![Ubuntu Linux on the Xiaomi Pad 6 (pipa)](ubuntu-pipa.png)